fnv234/61040-project-fnv/README.md

 Experiment Summary

 This test explored another improvement: grounding the model strictly in the input data.
-The previous experiment revealed occasional hallucinations—fabricated cafe names appeared when few logs were provided.
+The previous experiment revealed occasional hallucinations -- fabricated cafe names appeared when few logs were provided.
 By adding explicit constraints to "mention only places listed above," the model produced fully factual summaries without inventing information.
 However, an unintended side effect emerged that, when uncertain, the model sometimes omitted place names entirely to stay safe.
 This highlighted a tension between factual precision and content completeness, which the next test aimed to balance by adding tone control.

 ### 3. Sentiment Mismatch